 Students practicing in the federal district courts are governed by the federal Plan for Third-Year Practice Rule.
 See Michie's Jurisprudence of Virginia and West Virginia, Vol. 21D, Appendix A, pp. 38-40 (1997 Replacement Volume).

 A student may appear in any criminal or civil matter on behalf of the government with the written approval of the United States Attorney or his authorized representative as the supervising lawyer.

 If any student appears on behalf of any person, the person must indicate, in writing, consent to that appearance.
 The supervising lawyer, who must be counsel of record for the person on whose behalf the student is appearing, must also indicate, in writing, approval of that appearance in any civil, criminal, or bankruptcy matter.

 The supervising lawyer must be personally present unless permission to the contrary is granted by the court.

-If you have any questions about obtaining your third-year practice certificate, please contact the associate dean for student and administration services, or the associate dean for academic affairs.
+If you have any questions about obtaining your Third-Year Practice Certificate, please contact the associate dean for academic affairs or the associate dean for student and administration services.